Alexius-Huang/Introduction-to-Web-Development-Ebook-with-Rails/chapters/ch2.md

   <div id="taiwan"> <!-- This is the container with ID named 'taiwan' -->
     <h3>Taiwan</h3>
     <p>
-      <span class="yellow">Taiwan (Chinese: 臺灣 or 台灣)</span>, officially the
+      <span class="yellow">Taiwan</span>, officially the Republic of China, is a
-      Republic of China (ROC; Chinese: 中華民國), is a <span class="yellow">
+      <span class="yellow">sovereign state in East Asia</span>.
+The Republic of
-      sovereign state in East Asia</span>.
-The Republic of China, originally based in mainland China, has since 1945 governed the island of Taiwan, which constitutes more than 99% of its territory, as well as Penghu, Kinmen, Matsu, and other minor islands, following its loss of the mainland China territory in 1949 in the Chinese Civil War.
+      China, originally based in mainland China, has since 1945 governed the island of Taiwan, which constitutes more than 99% of its territory, as well as Penghu, Kinmen, Matsu, and other minor islands, following its loss of the mainland China territory in 1949 in the Chinese Civil War.
 This remaining area is also constitutionally called the <span class="yellow">"Free area of the Republic of China"</span> which is not ruled by the Communist Party of China in Beijing.
     </p>
   </div>
 </body>